Author Archive for Elena Bennett

 However, a new paper by Pretty and colleagues in Environmental Science and Technology indicates that this debate may miss important opportunities for achieving win-win solution in developing countries.
 (J.N.
 Pretty, A.D.
 Noble, D. Bossio, J. Dixon, R.E.
 Hine, F.W.T.
 Penning De Vries, and J.I.L.
 Morrison.
 2006.
 Resource-conserving agriculture increases yields in developing countries.)

-Focusing on the use of seven different resource-conserving technologies (integrated pest management, integrated nutrient management, conservation tillage, agroforestry, aquaculture, water harvesting, and livestock integration) in developing countries, Pretty et al found that farmers could both improve their sustainability and increase production.
+Focusing on the use of seven different resource-conserving technologies (Pest control management, integrated nutrient management, conservation tillage, agroforestry, aquaculture, water harvesting, and livestock integration) in developing countries, Pretty it is found that farmers could both improve their sustainability and increase production.
 The mean relative increase in crop yield was 79% across a wide variety of crop types and farming systems.
 In only 3 cases did yields decrease as a result of implementing sustainable farming practices, all in rice farming systems.

 Approaches that allow increases in multiple ecosystem services provided by farmland – increased food production as well as improved environmental services, for example – solves a critical problem for farmers as well as the world at large.